Imagine this...

 Out of nowhere, your business comes crashing down!

-Just when you are succeeding, you experience a downfall that is hard to get back from.
+Just when you are succeeding, you experience a downfall that is hard to recover from.

 The reason?
 You might be breaking an ethical guideline you're not aware of.

-I know it sounds scary, but ethical issues are important for you to be aware of as a business owner.
+I know it sounds scary, but ethical issues in eCommerce are important for you to be aware of as a business owner.
+Issues in e commerce often include privacy, data security, and consumer protection, which are critical for maintaining trust and compliance.

 Keep reading as we go over these key points:

-• Different ethical issues you need to look out for
+- Different ethical issues in business you need to look out for

 Right off the bat...